bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 First, let's differentiate 2 scenarios.

+Scenario "Delta": The source table has information about its changes.
+This can be e.g. a timestamp indicating when the record was inserted or updated.
+The source contains information about it's changes, which is called "delta".
+Getting delta information from the source (e.g. via Change Data Capture) can make data loads significantly faster.

-Scenario 1: The source table does not have any information about its changes.
+Scenario "Full": The source table does not have any information about its changes.
 So no delta information is provided by the source.
 The source is delivering data always in "full".

-Scenario 2: The source table has information about its changes.
-This can be e.g. a timestamp indicating when the record was inserted or updated.
-The source contains information about it's changes, which is called "delta".

-Scenario 2 is a little bit more tricky when it comes to deletions.
-In scenario 1 we always know which objects are currently existing and what data they have.
+Scenario "Delata" is a little bit more tricky when it comes to deletions.
+In scenario "Full" we always know which objects are currently existing and what data they have.
 In the Delta scenario the handling of deletions are more problematic.
 There is no straight-forward solution how to manage deleted records here.
 One way could be an extra flag indicating that the record was deleted (including the deletion time as "update" timestamp).